bg0007/bg0007.github.io/how_to_read_a_soc.md

 [<<Back to main page](index.md)

 ### Problem statement
-My company/client utilises outsourced services.
+My company/client utilises outsourced services in its value chain.
-These services could include:
+I, as the internal/external auditor, have to make sure, that all risks are identified and addressed appropriately.

+Such services could be integral part of a value chain:
 - physical hardware
 - physical location for hardware
 - virtual hardware
 - leased body
 <br/>
-These services are key/significant part of SOX relevant/audit scope processes.
+If these services are key/significant part of the business process, they might be SOX/regulatory relevant, and as such, will be in scope of an audit.
+>**Note**
+>Internal audits can also focus on outsourcing risks, its not only relevant from compliance aspect.
+Hence, as an audit professional, you always have to make sure, that you understand the scope of your audit!

-I need to make sure, that all risks, associated with this process are all identified, remediated, corrected or mitigated through controls.
+I, as an auditor need to make sure, that all risks, associated with this business process are all identified, remediated, corrected or mitigated through controls.
-I also have to make sure, that the selected vendor/3rd party is stable enough to continue provisioning such services.
+I also have to make sure, that the selected vendor/3rd party is stable enough to continue provisioning such services for my company/client, that won't impact operations/quality/etc.

 ### Solution
-I need to identify, what aspects of the process is managed my company/client.
+I need to identify responsibility boundaries.
+For that, I have to understand, of what aspects of the business process are managed my company/client - and what belongs to the 3rd party.
 >**Note**
->The risk arising from outsourcing (accountability of the third party) ***ALWAYS*** recedes at my company/client.
+>The risk arising from outsourcing (accountability of the third party) ***ALWAYS*** recedes at outsourcer - in this case, the auditor's company/client.

 Options:
-- my company/client utilises HW provided by the 3rd party (S/Paas)
+- my company/client utilises HW provided by the 3rd party (if virtual, then its a S/Paas model)
-- my company/client utilises and manages HW provided by the 3rd party (Iaas)
+- my company/client utilises and manages HW provided by the 3rd party (if virtual, then its a Iaas model)
 - my company/client utilises HW provided by the 3rd party and the HW is managed by the 3rd party (Saas)

 By understanding the *options* I am defining responsibility boundaries.